edX Online

 • Standardized test scores like the GRE or GMAT

-Some programs may require hands-on field experience in lieu of GRE and GMAT scores.
-Check your individual program for detailed admissions requirements.
+Note that some programs may require hands-on field experience in lieu of GRE and GMAT scores.

 Frequently asked questions